Dung24-6/Dung24-6/README.md

 _**Own 100 percent of your focus.
 The most challenging of endurance drills will bring you to a level of optimal mental and physical performance.**_

 Lorii Myers

+_**An earned compliment costs nothing, but its returns are immeasurable.
+Very humanly, when we are complimented, when our efforts are appreciated, most of us will usually strive to perform even better down the line.
+What a return on the investment of delivering a few earned words of praise!**_

+G. Kingsley Ward